 You can also get out of debt sooner if you reduce spending and repurpose those funds.
 As soon as you save in one area, immediately channel the money you saved toward your debt load.

 If you don’t take that saved money and put it toward a credit card or other debt, then it will just get reabsorbed into your spending.

-Here are some practical ways to reduce spending and quick start your debt diet:
+Here are the best ways to reduce spending and quickstart your debt diet: